galaxyxone/ipfsStatViewer/DEVELOPMENT_DOCUMENTS.md

 - A transformation function to map data to D3's Treemap graph API.

 - A pluggable declarative TreeMapGroup component for React, which utilizes D3 for the graph.
-(File size correlated to box size)
+(File size correlated to box size) (Color corresponds with name of file) (.png is color x, .pdf is color y)

-- Color corresponds with name of file (.png is color x, .pdf is color y) then stat pulling data from users ipfs node via http api requests
+- Then stat pulling data from users ipfs node via http api requests

 - Then display users ipfs data on grafana or something similar-